JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 f(10)
 f(2)
 ```
 Will print BIG! and then SMALL.
+Note the double double quotes to put one quote around the messages, while inside the quotes defining "f".
+Also note that no compiler is needed.
+The definition of f is it's source code.
+We just interpret the human readable byte codes to run f.

 ## Commands